-No automatic Investment Account (Quick Access Account, 30 Day Access Account, Great British Business Account or Green Energy Income Account) has suffered a loss for investors to date, nor has there been call to use the Provision Fund that protects them.
+No automatic Investment Account (Quick Access Account, 30 Day Access Account, Great British Business Account, Green Energy Income Account or Property Secured Investment Account) has suffered a loss for investors to date, nor has there been call to use the Provision Fund that protects them.

 £Nil Losses To Date and £Nil Use of Provision Funds.

 Regardless of the good results to date, Assetz Capital also regularly reviews the level of capital held in the Provision Funds versus the potential losses on the stress tested portfolio of loan parts in each Investment Account.
 We do not publish the coverage of potential losses on our portfolio in benign economic conditions as apart from losses being close to zero this resulting large loss coverage ratio would be misleading given economic cycles happen with regularity.

 Instead we apply two levels of stress tests.
 Based upon the loan portfolio remaining static until repaid / recovered over a 5 year cycle and the application of the Assetz Capital Stress Test assumptions the Provision Funds have at least 4x coverage of any expected losses on the loan holdings in each Investment Account.